Some Things Just Hurt

 I challenge this.
 It’s inevitable that by simply living a life, there will be times of adversity – like now.
 It’s not because of our attitude that times like these are uncomfortable or heartbreaking.
 Some things just hurt.

 Perhaps surprisingly, I find this truth to be liberating.
-When I first encountered the Buddha’s revolutionary statement that there is suffering in the world—in an Asian philosophy class in college—I felt instantly comforted.
+When I first encountered the Buddha’s revolutionary statement that there is suffering in the world, I felt instantly comforted.
 In fact, the comfort was unlike anything I’d experienced before.

 No one was trying to make sense of my pain or rationalize it, and no one was reassuring me that things would get better soon or reminding me to only look at the bright side—all things we are conditioned to say and believe in the face of suffering.
 For the first time, I felt permission and freedom to feel whatever I was going to feel.
 I wasn’t doing it wrong, and neither are you.

 Of course, we don’t want to let our suffering, and the suffering intrinsic to being a human being, define and overtake us either.
 Therein lies our work.
 So how do we do it?